How to Choose the Best Lash for You

 Follow directions outlined below for cluster lashes.

 Cluster eyelashes are exactly what they sound like—a bunch of singular false lashes that flare out from the base.
 These can be used to increase volume and length in specific areas, depending on the desired effect.
-Their application process is similar to other false eyelash applications.
-Since the individual hairs are in a cluster, it’s best to space these out along your lash line when applying them so you don’t end up with an obvious section of false lashes.
 Use these if you like to add a bit of fullness to your lashes without going as dramatic as a full strip lash.

 To Apply: